 When New Yorkers decide to leave because of taxes, they often head to a state with no income tax requirement at the local level to manage.

-Some New Yorkers decided to move due to the pandemic’s rules that got implemented in the state.
+Some New Yorkers decided to move due to the pandemic’s rules implemented in the state.
 The governments in Texas and Florida were more willing to leave decisions of opening businesses, wearing masks, and going to the gym.

-How Will These Changes Affect NYC?
+How Are These Changes Affecting NYC?

 During the 2020 Presidential debates, Donald Trump described NYC as a ghost town.
 “It’s dying,” he said.
 “Everyone’s leaving New York.

 Although the city has over 100 million square feet of empty office space, about a half-million fewer jobs, and more affluent households heading to the suburbs, that doesn’t mean the final chapter for NYC has been written.